changswap/changswap-document/hiring/become-a-chef/ui-ux-designer.md

 # UI/UX Designer

-We're looking for a designer with both UX and UI experience to contribute to the design of ChangSwap.finance.
+We're looking for a designer with both UX and UI experience to contribute to the design of ChangSwap.com.

 If you've got a strong interest in gamification and whimsy in user experience, hit us up.